Gramercy Property Trust Could Become A Dominant Dividend Machine

 GPT's restricted cash includes $157.3 million of cash in escrow from property sales held in connection with like-kind exchanges (or 1031s) and there is only about $11 million remaining with the 1031 agents today.

-During the quarter, GPT reduced outstanding debt by $167.2 million and that was primarily secured debt on wholly-owned assets.
+During the quarter, GPT reduced outstanding debt by $167.2 million, and that was primarily secured debt on wholly-owned assets.
 The company has very manageable debt maturities, only about $64 million in mortgage debt maturing in 2017.

 GPT maintains very low leverage and an unsecured balance sheet with substantial liquidity and financial flexibility.
 As of 9/30, the company had cash and revolver capacity in excess of $900 million.